Skip to main content

 In the aftermath of Alexander III’s death, Alicky was accepted into the Russian Orthodox Church and became Grand Duchess Alexandra Feodorovna.

-Following the ordeal of a lengthy funerary procession from Crimea back to St. Petersburg, Marie Feodorovna oversaw the wedding of Nicholas and Alexandra in the Imperial Chapel of the Winter Palace.
+Following the ordeal of a lengthy funerary procession from Crimea back to St. Petersburg, Maria Feodorovna oversaw the wedding of Nicholas and Alexandra in the Imperial Chapel of the Winter Palace.

-Marie Feodorovna, now Dowager Empress, returned to her beloved Anichkov Palace with Nicholas and Alexandra, Xenia and Sandro, as well as her two youngest children, Michael and Olga.
-Relations with the new Empress were not easy: egged on by the Princess of Wales, Marie Feodorovna refused to hand over the crown jewels and insisted on retaining precedence over Nicholas’s wife on State occasions.
+Maria Feodorovna, now Dowager Empress, returned to her beloved Anichkov Palace with Nicholas and Alexandra, Xenia and Sandro, as well as her two youngest children, Grand Duke Michael and Grand Duchess Olga.
+Relations with the new Empress were not easy: egged on by the Princess of Wales, Maria Feodorovna refused to hand over the crown jewels and insisted on retaining precedence over Nicholas’s wife on State occasions.

 Marie Feodorovna: Grandmother

-As the 1890s passed, Marie Feodorovna was active, both in St. Petersburg and around Europe.
+As the 1890s passed, Maria Feodorovna was active, both in St. Petersburg and around Europe.
 She joined the general national rejoicing in 1904 when Alexandra finally gave birth to a son and heir, Alexei, after producing four daughters in succession, none of whom could inherit their father’s crown.
-Marie Feodorovna relished her growing brood of grandchildren, particularly Xenia and Sandro’s seven children.
+Maria Feodorovna relished her growing brood of grandchildren, particularly Xenia and Sandro’s seven children.

 In his memoir Once A Grand Duke Sandro praised his mother-in-law’s zeal for amusements of all kinds.